This article is about

 Notably, non-essential amino acids like glutamine, glycine, and arginine contribute to muscle repair and growth, supporting recovery after physical exertion and maintaining lean body mass.

 Additionally, NEAAs are integral to immune function, with research indicating that glutamine supports gut health and immune response, while other amino acids regulate critical cellular processes.
+Moreover, these amino acids are precursors for hormones that manage metabolism and growth, highlighting their role in maintaining bodily balance and facilitating metabolic pathways.

 Although the body typically synthesizes non-essential amino acids, deficiencies can occur under specific conditions, such as illness, stress, or metabolic disruptions.
+These deficiencies can lead to impaired immune function, decreased muscle recovery, and other health issues.

 For instance, during significant physical stress or injury, the body may require more arginine and glutamine than it can produce, potentially resulting in health complications.